bdesanctis/bamdam/README.md

 In all cases unless otherwise specified, each read (not each alignment) is weighted equally.

+Bamdam compute aggregates statistics up the taxonomy and outputs rows for all taxonomic nodes up to the "upto" flag, so perhaps counterintuitively, results from bamdam compute after excluding higher-level taxonomic nodes in bamdam shrink may still contain rows for those nodes if there were reads assigned to nodes underneath those excluded which were not themselves excluded.

 ### <a name="extract"></a>bamdam extract

 A straightforward bash wrapper function to extract reads assigned to a specific taxonomic node from a bam file.
 Output is another bam file.
 Not very fast (bam i/o is slow).
 Accepts tax IDs or full tax strings.